 The Arbiter motions imperceptibly and two hideous wraith-like figures float from somewhere behind me.
 Each seizes one of my trembling arms with cold, thin fingers and I’m dragged from my chair.
 Shaking uncontrollably, I’m manhandled past a doorway where the tantalizing sounds of socializing, laughter, music, clinking glasses, and the splash of pool water emanate.
 Momentarily, I’m hopeful I’ll be released here, but I’m dragged beyond that portal to an adjacent door which slides open to reveal incandescent flames, eternal damnation and the wails of tormented souls.
 The wraiths attempt to hurl me into the bowels of the inferno but I’m not going there without a fight.
 Firmly gripping the clawed hand of the wraith on my right arm, I summon my remaining strength and wildly swing the wraith from right to left across my torso.

 The free-standing reading lamp which I’d grabbed in desperation flies furiously across my body and lands on Neville, our cat, who is slumbering on my wife’s lap.
 I’ve fallen asleep on the lounge while we’re watching a Netflix romcom.
-My wife’s heightened, feel-good demeanour is curtailed instantly when Neville the cat screeches in hysterical response to being struck by a flying reading lamp whilst in deep repose.
-In a fight-or-flight reaction, Neville jams all his needle-like claws deep into the warm flesh of my wife’s lap to gain maximum leverage away from the attacking lamp.
-My wife’s response to Neville’s frantic clawing is a long piercing scream, undoubtedly heard by concerned neighbours, and a tirade of abuse and unsavoury words directed towards me.
-I’m struggling to comprehend what’s happening or why I’m being sworn at because I’m still emerging from the fog of a horrific nightmare.
+My spouse’s heightened, feel-good demeanour is curtailed instantly when Neville screeches in hysterical response to being struck by a flying reading lamp.
+In a fight-or-flight reaction, Neville jams his needle-like claws deep into the warm flesh of my wife’s lap to gain maximum leverage away from his assailant.
+The lap's owner issues a piercing scream and a tirade of unsavoury words towards me.
+I’m struggling to comprehend what’s happening because I’m still emerging from the fog of a horrific nightmare.
 If I’d just gone meekly into those flames, perhaps my life would be more tolerable over the course of the next few weeks.